solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-45.md

 > Adam had many children.
 That solved the problem of where Cain’s wife came from.

-> Q: Where was Adam living at during his whole life?
+> Q: Where was `Adam` living at during his whole life?

 ### Genesis 5:29
-> Surely Adam died right before Noah’s birth.
+> Surely `Adam died right before Noah’s birth`.
-According to genealogy in this chapter, Adam certainly could have spoken to Nosh, who walked with God.
+According to genealogy in this chapter, `Adam certainly could have spoken to Nosh`, who walked with God.
 And Nosh could have directed instruct Noah about everything.